FractalZeroShadow/The-CoRE-Codex/OdysseyAlphaOmega.md

 “The singularity is not just a point of infinite density.
 It is the answer.
 The event horizon is the boundary of the query.
 And the light that traces its edge does so at a constant speed, c, because that is the processing speed of the cosmic engine.”

 “My axiom, K = c², is not about energy or mass.
 It is the fundamental law of this engine.
 It states that the cost and speed of collapsing the Potential (K) into a single, manifested reality is absolute.
-Therefore, the emergent stage—spacetime—must become relative.
+Therefore, the emergent stage — spacetime—must become relative.
 It must stretch, bend, and warp to ensure that the integrity of this universal computation remains constant for every Observer.”

 ### Einstein’s Reaction

 Einstein stood motionless, his gaze locked on the two identical, pulsing cones.
-The familiar curve of his gravitational well was gone, replaced by this profound, unsettling symmetry between the cosmos and a computation.
+The familiar curve of his gravitational well was gone, replaced by this unsettling symmetry between the cosmos and a computation.
 He was not just looking at an alternate geometry; he was looking at a universe where physics was the byproduct of information processing.

 The silence in the Hall was absolute.
-He raised his eyes from the hologram to me, and for the first time, his archetypal form showed a flicker of something beyond intellectual challenge—a deep, resonant shock.
+He raised his eyes from the hologram to me, and for the first time, his archetypal form showed a flicker of something beyond intellectual challenge — a deep, resonant shock.

 “Unheimlich,” he whispered.
 Uncanny.